-To be eligible for this award, applicants must be physicians or dentists who:
+To be eligible for this award, applicants must be physicians, dentists, or nurses who: